 what is the best travel insurance? why i recommend world nomads

 We all have our favorites, so here's why so many people (myself included) consider World Nomads the best trip insurance for international travel if you're under 70 (or 66 in some countries).

 - It's one of the best affordable travel insurance policies around in terms of value for money.

 - It provides long-term yearly travel insurance.
 You can be covered for up to 18 months and that's essential if you're a long-term traveler looking for nomad travel insurance or backpacker travel insurance.

 - You can extend international travel insurance online.
-I've done it - it takes about 60 seconds.
+I've done it often - it takes about 60 seconds.

 - If something happens to you, you can also put in your claim online.